- To screen for and diagnose prediabetes and diabetes

 - Pancreatic cancer

 A low level of glucose may indicate hypoglycemia, a condition characterized by a drop in blood glucose to a level where first it causes nervous system symptoms (sweating, palpitations, hunger, trembling, and anxiety), then begins to affect the brain (causing confusion, hallucinations, blurred vision, and sometimes even coma and death).
 A diagnosis of hypoglycemia uses three criteria known as the Whipple triad.
-(See the Common Questions section.)
+(See "How is hypoglycemia diagnosed?" below.)

 A low blood glucose level (hypoglycemia) may be seen with: